Application-specific software module with tests for evaluating the quality of displays integrated into vehicles

 Rectangular and Freeform Displays

 TT-AutomotiveDisplay leverages algorithms to evaluate the luminance, color, uniformity, and other spatially-significant features of the display, even when display shapes are non-rectangular.
 Freeform displays that exhibit curves (such as stadium-shape displays) or uneven angles can be framed precisely by TT-AutomotiveDisplay software to ensure all active display area is measured.
 The software can also be set to ignore areas visible areas of a display outside of the active display area (for instance, display area that is visible beyond a custom bezel).
-Software functions RADA (Register Active Display Area) and RIDA (Register Inside Display Area) auto-rotate and crop the measurement region of an image exactly to the active area of rectangular or freeform displays (respectively), zeroing out the background.
+Software functions RADA (Register Active Display Area) and RIDA (Register Inside Display Area) auto-rotate, find the edge, and crop the measurement region of an image exactly to the active area of rectangular or freeform displays (respectively), zeroing out the background.

 In rectangular displays, TrueTest Software applies RADA to locate the corners of the display (left) and crop to the active display area.
 In freeform displays, RIDA is used to find the would-be corners of a rectangular display area (right), and then zero-out the inactive area, taking only the active display area into account for measurement.